-Ever make a huge dinner and look at the leftovers with huge eyes?
-You think what the heck am I going to do with all of this food?
+Have you ever made dinner and look at the leftovers with huge eyes?
+You think, what the heck am I going to do with all of this food?
 I get it!
-And as someone who loves food and doesn’t like to eat the same thing over and over I am here to help!
+As someone who loves food and doesn’t like to eat the same thing over and over, I am here to help!

-Over the years I have learned how to easily make new meals with leftovers.
-Want to learn how to repurpose leftovers like a champ?
+Over the years, I have learned how to make new meals with leftovers without much effort and, in turn, saved hundreds on my annual grocery bill.
+Want to learn how to repurpose leftovers of all kinds?

 Let’s go to the Chalkboard.

 Food waste is a real problem in America.
 Nearly a pound of food per person per day is wasted!
-That’s an average $40 of food per person a month that gets thrown away.
-Multiply that for a family of four and you could be saving $160 by a cutting down on food waste.
+That’s an average of $40 of food per person a month thrown away.
+Multiply that by a family of four, and you could be saving $160 a month by repurposing leftovers.

-Food waste is also a bring drain on our environment.
-Food waste accounts for the largest volume of material in landfills.
-Leftover food accounts for 21% of the waste stream according to the United Nations.
+Food waste is also a bring drain on our environment– it accounts for the most significant material volume in landfills.
+According to the United Nations, leftover food makes up 21% of the waste stream.

 Tips to Repurpose Leftovers